The Best Running Gels And How To Use Them In Your Training

 Reasons to avoid

 When tackling long events like a marathon, many people aim to consume around 60g-90g of carbs every hour to ensure they don’t run out of fuel.
 That quickly adds up to a whole lot of 20g-30g gels that you have to carry if you’re running or cycling for several hours, and carrying this 90g pouch of Precision Fuel & Hydration’s gel can be a more efficient approach.
-You can sip on the gel aiming to finish it over a period of time in line with your fuelling targets, and reseal it with the twist lid in between.
+You can sip on the gel aiming to finish it over a period of time in line with your fuelling targets, and reseal it with the twist lid between sips.
+It’s also a good option for ultramarathons and Ironman events because you can reseal it.

-Taste test: The gel has a neutral, slightly citrusy flavour and a fairly fluid texture that means it is possible to take it without water, but usually it’s best to wash it down.
+Taste test: The gel has a neutral, slightly citrusy flavor and a fairly fluid texture that means it is possible to take it without water, but usually it’s best to wash it down.

 Running Gels Explained